-The Stock Dividend account is a contra equity account and, like the Cash Dividend account, it reduces shareholder equity.
+The Stock Dividend account is a contra equity account and, like the Cash Dividend account, reduces shareholder equity.

-The other two accounts (CSDD and Paid in Capital in Excess of P/V-C/S) are normal capital accounts and serve to increase shareholder equity.
+The other two accounts (CSDD and Paid-in Capital in Excess of P/V-C/S) are normal capital accounts and serve to increase shareholder equity.

-As such, a stock dividend has no overall effect on shareholder equity since the debits must equal the credits.
+Therefore, a stock dividend has no overall effect on shareholder equity since the debits must equal the credits.

-On the record date - No journal entry is required.
+On the record date: no journal entry is required.

 Owners of existing shares on this date will receive their respective prorate shares on the issue date.

-On the distribution date
+On the distribution date:

 The owners of current shares on the record date will receive their new shares.